xhf-F/cocoa_des_y3/README.md

 # cocoa_des_y3

-This repository converts the Cosmolike only implementation of DES-Y3 3x2pt analysis in real space archived on [y3_production](https://github.com/CosmoLike/y3_production) repository.
-Below, we will summarize the steps necessary to convert projects already implemented in Cosmolike to Cocoa, using the cocoa_des_y3 as a guideline.
+This repository converts the Cosmolike only implementation of DES-Y3 3x2pt analysis in real space  ([y3_production](https://github.com/CosmoLike/y3_production) repository).

-### Step 1: create the project name and associated repository
+To facilitate the conversion of other projects from Cosmolike to Cocoa, we summarize below the steps necessary for this refactoring, using the cocoa_des_y3 repository as a guideline.

-  Repository names should always start with the prefix `cocoa_` followed by the project's name.
-Given how the bash scripts that automate Cocoa tasks were written, users must follow our proposed naming convention to avoid undefined behavior.
-The project's repository structure must be the following
+### Step 1: name the project and create the repository

-Every project must have the following structure
+Repository names must always start with the prefix `cocoa_` followed by the project's name.
+Users must follow this proposed naming convention to avoid undefined behavior, given how we wrote the bash scripts that automate Cocoa tasks.
+Also, every project must have the following file structure

     +-- cocoa_des_y3
     |    +-- likelihood